SRJC Forward

 Solution(s)

-- Proactive and unavoidable support around Pathways: Design a holistic support system (integrating Academic Affairs and Student Services) that utilizes data on our students and is able to appropriately intervene.
+• Proactive and unavoidable support around Pathways: Design a holistic support system (integrating Academic Affairs and Student Services) that utilizes data on our students and is able to appropriately intervene.
 These support systems can be developed around each of the Guided Pathways developed by the college.
-Cross-functional teams (Academic Affairs and Student Services) are cohorted together to provide support for students.
+Cross-functional teams are cohorted together to provide support for students.

-- Complete SRJC Connect (Academic Backpack): This program will connect students with the array of services matching their needs.
-SRJC Connect needs to become embedded in our onboarding, so it is unavoidable for students.
-This software will also allow student’s basic contact information to be shared with the targeted support services, so that they can do their own targeted outreach.
+• Complete SRJC Connect (Academic Backpack): Embed SRJC Connect in onboarding so it is unavoidable for students and allows basic contact information to be shared with targeted support services for outreach.

-- Cultivate belonging and cultural humility in tutorial and other support services: Engage Tutorial, Math Lab, and Writing Lab faculty and staff in ongoing professional learning and create mechanisms for accountability that hold these service providers to a high standard that reflects leading edge research on IDEAA-driven tutorial strategies.
+• Cultivate belonging and cultural humility in tutorial and other support services: Engage Tutorial, Math Lab, and Writing Lab in ongoing professional learning and accountability aligned with IDEAA practices.

-- Re-envision and embed tutorial and other support services: Embed tutorial services and other relevant support services in spaces where the students dwell like the classroom, dorms, cultural centers, sports teams, clubs, and including often-neglected spaces like Roseland and rural district sites.
+• Re-envision and embed tutorial and other support services in spaces where students dwell, including Roseland and rural sites.

-- Parent Students: Develop support systems such as childcare, after school programming, and partnerships with community-based organizations for students who are also parents.
+• Parent Students: Develop support systems such as childcare, after school programming, and partnerships with community-based organizations.

 Barrier